albertniyonsenga/SateliteDataAnalysis/README.md

 ## Contributors 💻

-Thanks to  the following contributors who have made this `Coding lab` possible, we hope that with your Linux skills, anyone can now extract insights from the vast amounts of satellite data collected to predict weather changes across Africa.
+Thanks to  the **Group 31** members who have made this `Coding lab` possible, we hope that with your Linux skills, anyone can now extract insights from the vast amounts of satellite data collected to predict weather changes across Africa.

 - [AdolehSamuel](https://github.com/AdolehSamuel)
 - [Amazing-beep](https://github.com/Amazing-beep)